 What’s next for #metoo?

 Teaching about #metoo

 The patriarchal expectation of women and men: case studies and theoretical perspectives.

 Prospective participants are also welcome to submit proposals for their own panels.
 Both researchers and practitioners are welcome to submit paper proposals.

-Submissions of abstracts (up to 500 words) with an email contact should be sent to firstname.lastname@example.org by 15 April 2021.
-Decisions will be sent by 15 May 2021 and registrations are due by 30 June 2021.
-In case we collect enough abstracts earlier, we will send decisions earlier.
+Submissions of abstracts (up to 500 words) with an email contact should be sent to firstname.lastname@example.org by 15 September 2021.
+The registration dates will be confirmed once we confirm the conference date, which depends on the situation with the pandemic.

 The Conference fee is £200 and it includes,

 Access to the newsletter, and electronic editions of the Centre